Habitability of natural satellites

-Exomoons are not yet confirmed to exist.
-Detecting them is extremely difficult, because current methods are limited to transit timing.
-It is possible that some of their attributes could be determined by similar methods as those of transiting planets.
+Exomoons are not yet confirmed to exist and their detection may be limited to transit-timing variation, which is not currently sufficiently sensitive.
+It is possible that some of their attributes could be found through study of their transits.
 Despite this, some scientists estimate that there are as many habitable exomoons as habitable exoplanets.
-Given the general planet-to-satellite(s) mass ratio of 10,000, large Saturn or Jupiter sized gas planets in the habitable zone are thought to be the best candidates to harbour Earth-like moons.
+Given the general planet-to-satellite(s) mass ratio of 10,000, gas giants in the habitable zone are thought to be the best candidates to harbour Earth-like moons.